unfoldingWord-dev/translationStudio-Info/docs/Helps.rst

 **Translation Notes Examples**

 Simple definitions of words or phrases are added without quotes or sentence format.
 Here are examples:

-It is like children playing in the marketplace, who sit and call to one another and say, 'We played a flute for you (Matthew 11:16-17 ULB)
+* It is like children playing in the marketplace, who sit and call to one another and say, 'We played a flute for you (Matthew 11:16-17 ULB)

  * marketplace - a large, open-air area where people would come to sell their goods

-* flute - a long, hollow musical instrument which is played by blowing air in or over one end people who dress in splendid clothing and live in luxury are in kings' palaces (Luke 7:25 ULB)
+ * flute - a long, hollow musical instrument which is played by blowing air in or over one end

+* ...people who dress in splendid clothing and live in luxury are in kings' palaces (Luke 7:25 ULB)

  * kings' palaces - a large, expensive house that a king lives in

 **Translation Principles**